 – Undertake sufficient training to work with this client group

-– Access 16 hours CPD per annum, of which 5 hours will be specific to working with this client group
+– Access 16 hours CPD per annum, of which 5 hours face-to-face will be specific to working with this client group

 – At all times be respectful, non judgemental, and maintain appropriate boundaries

 – Not abuse or exploit their clients

 – Work with equality and diversity issues and be respectful of all clients

 – Avoid any behaviour or action likely to bring StopSO into disrepute